 This is one of the two critical tasks, where a little extra care will pay off (the other being sanding).
 Measure and mark the mold positions on the strongback.
 Attach short crosspieces of 1x2" at the marks like this: stations 1-6 with the aft edge against the mark, stations 7-12 with the front edge against the mark (the reason for this is to avoid having to plane the outer edges of the molds to an angle).

-Attach one mold at a time with a clamp against the crosspiece: mold 1-6 aft of the 1x2", 7-12 forward of them.
-Adjust them vertical and horizontal and make sure the are positioned exactly over the reference string.
-One neat way of doing this is to drill a small hole (4-5 mm) in all molds where the centerline and waterline meets - then a lamp at one end showing through all the holes will have all molds positionen in a straight line.
+Attach one mold at a time with a clamp against the crosspiece: mold 1-6 aft of the 1x2", 7-12 forward of them (like this).
+Adjust them vertically and horizontally and make sure they are positioned exactly over the reference string.
+One neat way of doing this is to drill a small hole (4-5 mm) in all molds where the centerline and waterline meets - then a lamp at one end showing through all the holes will have all molds positioned in a straight line.

 Every mold is adjusted in three dimensions - sideways (left-right), height (up-down) and angle (vertical-horizontal).

 I start with a spirit level to ensure the waterline is horizontal.
 Then I tap the mold sideways to position it exactly above the reference string.
 A precision of +/- 1 mm is enough since more accuracy takes unproportionally long time, and this is within the tolerance of a normal draw and cut job.
 Make sure that any small inaccuracies are divided randomly to both sides - consistent curves in the spine of the kayak may lead to paddling in circles.

 At last I check the height, adjusting the molds so the keel is a smooth and even curve without bumps.
 Check with a batten or strip, held at different positions along the bottom of the hull.

 When you are satisfied, fix the molds with a couple of screws into the crosspieces.